 June is the start of the high festival season, when France starts to celebrate everything, from food to music and from street theater to arts and crafts.
 Virtually every large city and town puts on a show.
 And the summer jazz festival season gets going.

-Shopping gets even better during the summer sales season.
-It's on from mid-June to the first week of August.
+Shopping gets even better during the summer sales season which is on from mid-June to the first week of August.
 Check out the shops with "Soldes" signs in the windows.

 One of the best perks of June: It’s time to sit at a sidewalk cafe or on a terrace watching the world go by, day and night.
 This is an iconic French experience and one not to miss.

-Besides the terrific weather, blooming flowers, and the multitude of attractions France offers no matter the season, June 2019 holds some special attractions:
+Besides the terrific weather, blooming flowers, and the multitude of attractions France offers no matter the season, June holds some special attractions.